qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 This was much better, and I could use the portafilter (without the basket, as William demonstrated) to push the screen and gasket up into the grouphead.

+**The group to boiler gasket**

+I didn't forget to replace the gasket between the grouphead and the boiler itself, that was the easiest part.
+It's important to note here, however, that I heeded William's advice not to over-tighten the two bolts that hold the grouphead onto the boiler.
+On tightening them, I came to feel a natural "stop" and didn't apply any further torque.

 ## Conclusion

 The entire process took about 90 mins, as I was going very slowly and also re-watching parts of the video as needed.
-I'm not very dextrous but managed to complete the service successfully, and wanted to let you know that, in case you're in my position too - thinking you need to do it but being a little apprehensive.
+I'm not very dextrous but managed to complete the service successfully.

+I thought this experience and process was worth sharing, especially for folks that might be in my position right now - thinking or knowing you need to do it but being a little apprehensive.

 It's doable, and definitely worth it!